Fiaojeda/speech-to-text-tools/README.md

 Run the script to seamlessly convert your text files into Word documents with a simple, automated process!

-# SRT to DOCX Converter
+## `SRT` to `DOCX` Converter

-This Python script converts a SubRip Subtitle (SRT) file into a formatted Microsoft Word document (DOCX).
+This Python script converts a SubRip Subtitle (SRT) file into a formatted Microsoft Word document (.docx).
 It extracts timestamps and subtitle text from the SRT file, formats the timestamps in bold, and organizes the text into paragraphs in the DOCX file.

-## How It Works
+### How It Works

 1. **Input File**: Place your `.srt` file in the same directory as the script and ensure the `audio_track` variable matches your file's name.
 2. **Processing**: The script reads the SRT file line by line: